 Vampires need not enter.
 We love garlic in our house.
 I’m going to share a yummy (and SUPER easy) recipe for garlic knots with you.
-I’m also going to share a little information with you about European Extra Virgin Olive Oil and why it is a great ingredient to keep on hand in your kitchen, and excels far and above olive oil from other parts of the world.
+I’m also going to share a little information with you about European Extra Virgin Olive Oil, why it is a great ingredient to keep on hand in your kitchen, and how it excels far and above olive oil from other parts of the world.

 So all you need for this easy side dish is:

 - 2 tablespoons of Extra Virgin Olive Oil

 - 4 cloves of garlic, minced

 - 1 8 oz. package of crescent dinner rolls

 Preheat your oven to 400 degrees.

 My garlic had started to grow so I had to cut around the sprouts and dig out enough to use.
 LOL!

 First, you sauté the minced garlic, butter and Extra Virgin Olive Oil in a small saucepan, just long enough to soften the garlic.
 It will start to smell amazing.